dappforce/subsocial-docs/docs/sdk/quick-start/posts/PostWithDetails.md

 ### findUnlistedPostsWithAllDetails

-Find and load posts that have `hidden == true` field in Substrate struct and their IPFS content is not empty with their extension and owner's profile and space (if defined).
+Find and load posts that have the `hidden == true` field in their Substrate struct and their IPFS content is not empty, using their extension and owner's profile and space (if defined).

 ```
 flatApi.findUnlistedPostsWithAllDetails(ids: AnyPostId[]): Promise<PostWithAllDetails[]>